 Think of it like having and following a recipe.
 You need key ingredients and must follow a certain process for the expected outcome to be achieved.
-Using subpar ingredients or switching ingredients or skipping steps in the recipe will only result in failure.
+Using subpar ingredients, switching ingredients, or skipping steps in the recipe will only result in failure.

 Let’s learn a little more about these ingredients and processes.

-1 - State HVAC License
+State HVAC License

 The process of earning a State HVAC license is selective and lengthy.
 A minimum of 5 years’ experience with a licensed company is required before you can even apply to take the 10-hour state test.

-To pass the State test you are required to know:
+To pass the state test you are required to know:

-- all local and state building/mechanical codes
+- All local and state building/mechanical codes

 - Manual J heat gain/loss load calculations for a building